arijandemaj/Portfolio/README.md

-# 💼 Arijan's Developer Portfolio
+# 💼 My Portfolio

-This is my personal portfolio site where I showcase my development projects, skills, and experience.
+This is my VS Code inspired portfolio site where I showcase my development projects, skills, and experience.

 ## 🚀 Tech Stack
 - React (with Vite)